Traffic Management for Arizona Roles and Responsibilities

 Provide snowplow operations support and availability information for other agencies.

-Implement traffic control response to incidents.
+Coordinate and implement traffic control response to incidents.

 Monitor traffic on ADOT controlled highways and on–ramps.